Chapter 13 Bankruptcy Eligibility

 How Does Chapter 13 Bankruptcy Work?

-Chapter 13 bankruptcy allows you to develop a repayment plan explaining how you intend to pay off your debts within three to five years.
+Chapter 13 bankruptcy allows you to develop a repayment plan explaining how you intend to pay off your debts within three to five years – generally five years.
 The repayment plan outlines how you will pay your priority and secured debts by making fixed payments on time to the bankruptcy trustee.

 Your payment goes to the trustee on the approved schedule and they are responsible for dividing it among your creditors as detailed in the repayment plan.
 The amount of the plan payment is calculated based on your disposable income.
 Our competent Raleigh bankruptcy attorneys can help you come up with a restructured payment plan that meets all requirements for approval.